March Madness bracket predictions: Expert picks, upsets, winners, odds & more for 2021 NCAA Tournament - Up News Info

 March Madness upset predictions

 Upsets in the NCAA Tournament are never easy to predict.
-Otherwise, it wouldn’t be called March Madness.
+If they were, it wouldn’t be called March Madness.
 However, there are always at least a few underseeded teams every year that pull off an upset or two in the first weekend and go on a Cinderella run.
 It’s just a matter of uncovering them.

 Sporting News’ Bill Bender broke down his nine sleeper teams most likely to pull off an upset in 2021.